 - and their specific approach to the program, which has included an expansion into pairings with industry mentors from companies like GM and Vertex, as well as online and in-person socials to further contact between mentors and mentees.
 Students clearly appreciate the effort–over 350 (nearly ⅓ of their participating population) participated in these supplemental events.

 “Growth, acclimation, and reducing isolation are all goals that CPS takes great pains to address,” Ben-Ami noted.
-The combined efforts of Shearwater and Northeastern’s College of Professional Studies, as shared in this webinar, demonstrate that a need for consistent, constructive, and caring support knows no age limit or experience level.
+The combined efforts of Mentor Collective and Northeastern’s College of Professional Studies, as shared in this webinar, demonstrate that a need for consistent, constructive, and caring support knows no age limit or experience level.